Fun Easter Basket Ideas for Kids (Easter Basket Fillers)

 - Personalized Fabric tote bags– These are great for your kids because they are multi-purpose and can be reused for other occasions.
 There are several designs to choose from.

-This basket focuses on everything related to Easter eggs; ideas for decorating and incorporating them in an Easter basket.
+This basket focuses on everything related to Easter eggs; ideas for decorating and incorporating them into an Easter basket.

 - Faux eggs to dye: If you are looking for some eggs that don’t have to be boiled or eaten then these would be a great alternative.
 They are ready to go and made from plastic so they can be used as decorations.

-- Easter Egg Fry Rings: If you want to have eggs for breakfast with fun shapes then check out these fry rings from Williams Sonoma.
-These are a cute addition for the little chef in your family.
+- Easter Egg Fry Rings: If you want to have eggs for breakfast with fun shapes then check out these fry rings.
+These are such a cute addition for the little chef in your family.

-- Unpainted Wooden Nesting Dolls: If you are familiar with the Russian nesting dolls then you might enjoy this activity.
+- Unpainted Wooden Nesting Dolls: If you are familiar with Russian nesting dolls then you might enjoy this activity.
 These pre-cut wooden dolls are blank so you and your kids can paint and customize them.
-Afterward, your child will have hours of fun stacking and unstacking the dolls while building up their problem solving skills!
+Afterward, your child will have hours of fun stacking and unstacking the dolls while building up their problem-solving skills!

 This doesn’t mean you give the kids an endless supply of candy.
 For this one, we got a bit more creative.